 With a single line on the top of the thin putter face, the Hot Pro 2.0 provides a simple alignment method with tremendous results.
-The insert on the face gives the golfer enhanced feel and promotes solid strike to the golf ball.
-With the standard Odyssey grip and head cover included, the Hot Pro 2.0 provides the beginner with everything they need to learn putting with an advanced tool.
+The insert on the face gives the golfer enhanced feel and promotes a solid strike to the golf ball.
+With the standard Odyssey grip and head cover included, the Hot Pro 2.0 provides the beginner with everything they need to learn to putt with an advanced tool.

 TaylorMade Big Red Daytona Putter

 Another high-quality blade putter from TaylorMade, the Big Red Daytona model is a lightweight alternative to the mallet with exceptional balance and a soft feel from anywhere on the green.
-The Daytona has a two-color contrast behind the clubface for distinct alignment, and smooth follow through.
+The Daytona has a two-color contrast behind the clubface for distinct alignment and smooth follow-through.